bdamon/MuscleDTI_Toolbox/README.md

   4) Links to other resources in the toolbox and elsewhere online.

 ## Acknowledgements
 This work was supported by NIH grants NIH/NIAMS R01 AR050101 and NIH/NIAMS R01 AR073831.
 By using this software, users agree to acknowledge the active grant (NIH/NIAMS R01 AR073831) in presentations and publications and to adhere to NIH policies regarding open access.
 This work reflects the collective contributions of many individuals, including: Adam Anderson, Amanda Buck, Crystal Coolbaugh, Bruce Damon, Zhaohua Ding, Hannah Kilpatrick, Anneriet Heemskerk, Melissa Hooijmans, and Justin Montenegro.
-Details regarding authorship and specific contributions are noted in each function.
+Details regarding authorship and individual contributions are noted in each function.

 ## License Information

-This work is covered under a [GNU General Public License, v.
-3](https://github.com/bdamon/MuscleDTI_Toolbox/blob/master/LICENSE.md) or later.
+This work is covered under a [GNU General Public License](https://github.com/bdamon/MuscleDTI_Toolbox/blob/master/LICENSE.md), v.
+3 or later.

 ## MATLAB Requirements

 ## Data Acquisition Conventions Assumed
   1) Slices cover the entire muscle of interest and are numbered in ascending order from distal to proximal;